 Rebecca Jenkins is creator of the FR Jarrett series (published by Quercus) featuring Raif Jarrett, a returning soldier/spy who investigates murder and mystery in the North East of England during Regency times.
 The latest is Death of a Radical.
 In her alternate persona as Martha Ockley she also writes the Faith Morgan Mysteries.
 A book collector with a fascination for 19th-century theatre and Edwardian sport, she is a member of the International Society of Olympic Historians and has served as a Royal Literary Fund fellow. www.rebeccajenkins.com

-- Dolores Gordon-Smith is the author of the Jack Haldean series (published by Severn House) set in 1920’s England,(the latest is Blood from a Stone,) a Great War spy thriller, Frankie’s Letter, and a column in the UK’s leading magazine for writers, Writing Magazine.
+- Dolores Gordon-Smith is the author of the Jack Haldean series (published by Severn House) set in 1920’s England,(the latest is After the Exhibition,) a Great War spy thriller, Frankie’s Letter, and a column in the UK’s leading magazine for writers, Writing Magazine.
 She has been a teacher, a civil servant and a shaker-out of Christmas puddings in a jam factory.
 A huge fan of Agatha Christie and the “Golden Age” of detection, Dolores is married with five daughters and lives in Greater Manchester.